borankilic/synthetic_mri/README.md

     * `im_phase_dir` should point to the directory where weighted (T1,PD etc.) phase images (which MPMs are created from) are stored.
 Directory should contain each echo in a seperate NIFTI file.
 Make sure length of the list `real_echo_times` provided and number of NIFTI files in `im_phase_dir` match.
     * `espririt_path` should point to the directory where the MATLAB library Matlab Library including implementations of [SPIRiT, ESPIRiT, Coil Compression, SAKE](https://people.eecs.berkeley.edu/~mlustig/Software.html).
 You can download the library from [here](https://people.eecs.berkeley.edu/~mlustig/software/SPIRiT_v0.3.tar.gz).
     * `romeo_script_path` should point to your `romeo.jl file`.
 Please follow the steps in [here ](https://github.com/korbinian90/ROMEO.jl#usage---command-line) to setup ROMEO.
 You can copy your file into (./

     * `real_echo_times` be a list of echo times in ms. You can find the specific echo time in your sequence configuration file.
+    * `sequence` determines according to which MRI sequence synthetic images will be generated.
+Currently, available options are *GRE*, *MP2RAGE*, *FSE*, *FLAIR*.
+    * `TE_values` specifies the echo times (ms) used for generating synthetic weighted images.
+    * `TR_values` specifies the repetition times (ms) for the sequence.
+    * `FA_values` lists the flip angles (degrees) used for each acquisition.
+    * `TI_values` specifies the inversion times; for *MP2RAGE*, values are given as pairs (first and second inversion), while for *FSE* they are listed individually.

+    * `extract_brain` selects the method for brain extraction (`bet`, `tissue_maps`, or `no`).
+    * `interp_method` specifies the interpolation method for resampling images.
+Available options are `trilinear`, `nearestneighbour`, `cubic`, `spline`.
+    * `threshold_tmap` sets the threshold for brain extraction when using tissue probability maps.
+Smaller values yield larger brain outlines.
+    * `threshold_bet` sets the fractional intensity threshold for BET-based brain extraction.
+Smaller values yield larger brain outlines.
+    * `signal_constant` is a multiplicative scaling factor applied to signal intensity to represent scanner- and sequence-dependent scaling.
+    * `add_RF_bias` determines whether RF sensitivity bias is reintroduced to the synthetic images (not recommended if MPMs are already bias-corrected).

+    * `smap_params.ncalib` defines the size of the auto-calibration region (ACS) in k-space.
+    * `smap_params.ksize` sets the kernel size for ESPIRiT calibration.
+Larger kernels increase runtime quadratically.
+    * `smap_params.eigThresh1` is the eigenvalue threshold for selecting eigenvectors when constructing the reconstruction matrix.
+    * `smap_params.eigThresh2` is used to only select eigenvectors with eigenvalues greater than eigThresh2 for the construction of sensititvity maps.
+If there is multiple eigenvectors with eigenvalue greater than eigThres2, resulting sens_map will be a linear combination of those.
+    * `smap_params.show_figures` controls the verbosity of ESPIRiT visualizations (`none`, `essential`, `detailed`).
+    * `smap_params.verbose` toggles detailed ESPIRiT console output.
+    * `smap_params.smoothing_radius` specifies the radius of the Gaussian smoothing kernel applied to coil sensitivity maps.

+    * `kspace_params.fft_shift` applies an `fftshift` during Fourier transforms.
+    * `kspace_params.normalize` normalizes k-space data during FFT.
+    * `kspace_params.verbose` toggles detailed console output during FFT operations.
+    * `kspace_params.save_complex` determines whether both magnitude and phase NIfTI files are saved (otherwise only magnitude is stored).

+    * `noise_params.SNR_dB` sets the target signal-to-noise ratio (dB).
+Use `-1` to disable noise addition.
+    * `noise_params.add_correlated_noise` enables correlated noise simulation using covariance matrices from noise scans (otherwise uncorrelated AWGN is added).
+    * `noise_params.num_variations` specifies the number of synthetic noise realizations generated per weighted image.

 3.  **Run the script:**
     *   Run the `main.m` script in MATLAB.